5. Commands

 5.1.
 Adding Existing Commands to Command Palette

-When a packages implement new Commands that should also be available in the Command Palette, they are added to it using a .sublime-commands file.
+When a Package implements new Commands that should also be available in the Command Palette, they are added to it using a .sublime-commands file.

 5.1.1.
 Variables Available in .sublime-commands Args